-A. Purpose.
-The purpose of the Labor-Management Committee will be to review matters related to institutional improvement and recommend solutions to the appropriate decision making group.
-The committee is not to be used as a substitute for the existing grievance procedure.

-The committee will not discuss concerns which have not been addressed through established lines of authority.
-Such matters will be referred to the proper administrator for action.

-- B. Membership.
+- A. Purpose.
+The purpose of the Labor-Management Committee will be to review administration of the contract, changes to applicable law, legislative updates, resolve workplace concerns and/or organizational change.
+The committee is not to be used as a substitute for the existing grievance procedure and shall not be used to renegotiate provisions of this Agreement. - The committee will not discuss concerns which have not been addressed through established lines of authority.
+Such matters will be referred to the proper administrator or governance council for action. - B. Membership.
 The Labor-Management Committee will consist of three union representatives appointed by the union and three management representatives appointed by management.
-Term of appointment is three years for all representatives.
-The terms of appointment will stagger so that two members of the committee will be replaced each year (one labor and one management), allowing for continuity in the group.
 The committee may invite other members of the campus community to participate as needed. - C. Meetings.
 The Labor-Management Committee will meet once each quarter or as needed.
 The committee will elect a chair at its fall quarter meeting.
 Agenda items will be submitted to the Committee chair. - D. Communication.
 Written documentation of the Labor-Management Committee meetings shall include identification of each topic that is discussed and any decisions or recommendations that were made regarding them.
-Contents of this written documentation will be approved by the committee membership and shared with union membership and others as appropriate.
+Contents of this written documentation will be approved by the committee membership and shared with union membership and management as appropriate.

-Section 7 Procedures
+Section 7 Policies and Procedures

-Procedures that are to be established and included in writing in the administrative procedural handbook and identified in its Table of Contents as being distributed to Renton Federation of Teachers members will be provided to the Union for its information (not approval) three (3) days prior to implementation.
+Policies and procedures that are established that have instructional impact or impact the College as a whole will be provided to the Union for its information, or to satisfy a collective bargaining obligation (not approval), ten (10) days prior to implementation.
 EXCEPTIONS to this provision would be emergency situations which require immediate procedural action as well as legally mandated procedural action.